nmarkand/XmlParsingService/README.md

 ## TESTING -

 ## Unit testing -
-#### src/main/test
+#### src/test/java

 ##### Controller unit tests
-For unit testing in controller Mockito is used to provide mock.
-Unit testing is performed layer by layer (bottom to up) which means, once service layer unit testing is performed,  service layered is mocked, and mock service is used in controller to evaluate desired outcome.
+For unit testing in controller, Mockito is used to provide mock.
+Unit testing is performed layer by layer (bottom to up) which means, once service layer unit testing is performed,  service layered is mocked and mock service is used in controller to evaluate desired outcome.

 ##### Service unit test
 ##### Utils unit tests